C0deWiser/exiftool/README.md

 ### AltLang

-`AltLang` attribute keeps array of strings, each for different locale.
+`AltLang` attribute keeps an array of strings, each for different locale.
 Default current locale is `en`.
 You may change it:

 ```php